CyrusOfEden/iterm-workspace/README.md

 ### Running Multiple Commands in a Single Pane

 Currently, each command can only be 1 string.
-If you need to chain commands, I would recommend doing so with `&&` (e.g. `cd /path/to/project && yarn start`).
+If you need to chain commands, I would recommend doing so with `&&` or `;`, as appropriate. (e.g. `cd /path/to/project && yarn start`).

-## License

-Copyright and License
+## Copyright and License

 Copyright (c) 2019, Kash Nouroozi.